JohnDavidSmith/TechBlog-MVC-Mod14/README.md

 * This application can be used by any developer wants to write about tech.
 Writing about tech can be just as important as making it.

 * Developers spend plenty of time creating new applications and debugging existing codebases, but most developers also spend at least some of their time reading and writing about technical concepts, recent advancements, and new technologies.

+* The user of this App can create, delete, edit and save their own post, plus they can add comments on other users posts and all that will be displayed on the home page of the App.

 ## Screenshot